 What Should We Do?

-Consuming other greater grains is an easy way to boost your health.
+Consuming great grains is an easy way to boost your health.
 Grains are commonly referred to as ‘cereal grains’.
 The true cereal grains are from the botanical family called ‘Poaceae’ which includes wheat, oats, rice, corn, barley, sorghum, rye, and millet.
 There are some ‘pseudo-cereal’ that are technically not part of the Poaceae family but are nutritionally similar – these include amaranth, buckwheat and quinoa, which, you may be surprised to learn, are actually seeds, and not grains.

 Whole grains contain all edible parts, including the bran, germ, and endosperm.
 The whole grain may be used intact or recombined, as long as all components are present.
 Refined grains, on the other hand, are processed grains that lack the bran and germ of the grain.
-Examples of refined non-wholegrain products are: white rice, white flour, and white bread.
+Examples of refined non-wholegrain products are white rice, white flour, and white bread.

 We aim to make this really easy by picking out some common, affordable and versatile grains that you should be able to find if you walk into your grocery store.